-In step 0 the application layer, acting as AF, provides the policy requirements for the edge application traffic (e.g. identified by IP address of the EAS, FQDN of the EAS, etc.) to the PCF.
+In step 0 the application layer, acting as AF, provides the policy requirements for the edge application traffic (e.g. PvD Descriptors and corresponding PvD ID with associated list of DNAI(s) and DNN(s), etc.) to the PCF.
 The AF may also indicate a Location Criteria where the policy is applicable.
 The AF may send the request via NEF (NEF is not shown in the figure).
 The PCF discovery is not impacted.

 1. When the UE performs (initial or mobility) Registration to 5GC as in TS 23.502 [3] clause 4.2.2.2.2, the UE may include the UE Policy Container in the Registration Request as specified in Rel-16.

 2. UE Policy Association Establishment as in TS 23.502 [3] clause 4.16.11.
 The AMF may decide to establish UE Policy Association with the PCF based on the UE Policy Container received at Registration.
 In the UE Policy Association Establishment procedure step 8, the PCF performs the UE Configuration Update Procedure (TS 23.502 [3] clause 4.2.4.3) to provide URSP rules to the UE based on policy subscription related information and UE location information.
 The PCF determines the URSP rules based on the policy requested by the AF in step 0.
-The URSP rules includes DNN, S-NSSAI and other relevant network parameters to be used for matching Edge application traffic, e.g. traffic from Edge Application clients installed on the UE to Edge Application Servers.
+The URSP rules includes PvD Descriptors and corresponding PvD IDs and other relevant network parameters to be used for matching Edge application traffic, e.g. traffic from Edge Application clients installed on the UE to Edge Application Servers.
 If the AF provided one or more Location Criteria in Step 0, the PCF includes corresponding Location Criteria in the RSD part in the URSP rules.
 The PCF can use a dedicated Policy Clause for the URSP rules that are specific for a particular Edge DN, as specified in Rel-16.
 It is assumed that the PCF that provides the UE policy association services to AMF in Step 2 has access to the information provided in the AF Request in step 0.

 Editor's note: It is FFS whether a single or different PCFs are used in Step 0 and 2.